jason-c-daniels/Jcd.BitManipulation/docs/Jcd.BitManipulation.UInt64Extensions.AreAllBitsSet(thisulong,Jcd.BitManipulation.BitMask).md

 ## UInt64Extensions.AreAllBitsSet(this ulong, BitMask) Method

-Tests if all of the bits from the bitmask are set on a[System.UInt64](https://docs.microsoft.com/en-us/dotnet/api/System.UInt64 'System.UInt64').
+Tests if all of the bits from the bitmask are set on a [System.UInt64](https://docs.microsoft.com/en-us/dotnet/api/System.UInt64 'System.UInt64').

 ```csharp
 public static bool AreAllBitsSet(this ulong number, Jcd.BitManipulation.BitMask bitmask);